ge3224/switchback/examples/demos/c/README.md

 ## Why C?

-This recipe demonstrates Switchback with a systems programming language:
+This demodemonstrates Switchback with a systems programming language:
 - **Performance**: Native compiled code with minimal overhead
 - **Portability**: Runs on virtually any platform
 - **Control**: Direct memory management and system access